Physiotherapy - BSc (Hons) - Video

 You will work both individually and in groups.
 You will be taught in lectures (approx. 50 students), seminars (approx. 18 students) and practical classes (approx. 18 students).
 The majority of the course is delivered in practical classes where you will learn and practise the various practical skills needed by a physiotherapist.
 In these classes, you will alternate between taking on the role of physiotherapist and patient.

 You will be assessed in a variety of ways, such as sit-down class tests, practical skills tests, presentations, oral tests, essays, dissertation, etc. You will also be assessed on your performance on placement.

 In this section

 Physiotherapists work in both public, community and private settings such as hospitals, GP practices, industry and private practice.
-There are also opportunities for our graduates to go on to complete higher degrees by research.
+There are also opportunities for our graduates to go on to complete higher degrees at Masters and Doctoral level.